iwarimie/codecademy_open_source/README.md

 # codecademy_open_source
-A codecademy course on open source software after I had finished a open source software course on GitHub.
-This is just to re-enforce learning.
+A Codecademy course on open source software after I had finished an open source software course on GitHub.
+This is just to reinforce learning.

 ## How to use GitHub
 There are two ways to run git on your local repository and also work on the remote server.
 They include:
 - git run on local computer
-- GitHub stored in the remote repository
+- GitHub is stored in the remote repository

 ## Unverified Facts About GitHub and GitLab
 |S/No|GitHub|GitLab|